RasyKy/Coffee-Shop-Microservices/README.md

 ##  Prerequisites

-Before you begin, make sure you have the following tools installed on your local machine.
+Before you begin, make sure you have the following tools installed and also read [CONTRIBUTING.md](CONTRIBUTING.md)

 1.  **Git:** To clone the repository.
 2.  **[Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/):** To run the entire project.
 To run the entire project.